 - Port of Cadiz

 You could also consider a cruise.
-Many cruises will depart from Mainland Spain and then you can explore all of the Canary Islands during your cruise schedule.
+Many cruises will depart from mainland Spain and then you can explore all of the Canary Islands during your cruise schedule.
 This is an ideal way for you to explore as many of the islands as possible during your holiday.

-The best times to travel there
+The best times to the Canary Islands